10 Failed Attempts to Kill Hitler

 Bussche opted to join the German Resistance coordinated by Stauffenberg, where he volunteered to carry out a suicide mission.
 Because of his Arian looks, two-meter tall, blond and blue-eyed, Bussche was chosen as a model to present the new winter uniform at the Wolf's Lair, Hitler's military headquarter on the Eastern front.
 The plan was to hide a landmine in the deeper pockets of his trousers and detonate it while Bussche was embracing Hitler.

-Then the night before the event the railway truck with the uniforms was destroyed during an air raid and the viewing had to be called off.
-Bussche was one of the few Army plotters around Stauffenberg to survive the Third Reich.
-He passed away in 1993.
+Then the night before the event the railway wagon carrying the uniforms was destroyed during an air raid and the viewing had to be called off.
+Before Bussche could be brought back for another attempt, he was badly wounded on the eastern front, losing a leg.
+Bussche could therefore not be taken in consideration for another try.
+Eventually he was one of the few Army plotters around Stauffenberg to survive the Third Reich passing away in 1993.

 7. Ewald Heinrich von Kleist (February 11, 1944)